 Welcome to an old Alberta school that is resting near a backroad north of Edmonton.
 This school is now on private land.
 The landowner attended this school and wanted to fix it up.
 He implied that the renovations might not happen because his age is increasing while his motivation is decreasing.
 I’m going to keep this location to myself in respect to the landowner who was so helpful to us.

 Let’s walk a bit closer.
-This school opened to students in 1913 so it’s well over one hundred years old.
+This school opened to students in 1914 so it’s well over one hundred years old.
 It’s in fine shape for the age.
-I don’t have the date it closed but most of the one room schools in Alberta closed in the 1950s.
+I don’t have the date it was closed but most of the one room schools in Alberta closed in the 1950s.
 It may look small but the owner assured me that it was packed full of kids when he went to school here.
 The kids certainly wouldn’t lack for room to play as long as they didn’t knock their baseball through a school window.
 There’s a fine bench outside that was probably there since the day it opened.
 The chimney looks straight and that’s good because it gets cold up here in the winter.

 A lot of kids pulled on that door handle to go to school.
 Or maybe the teacher opened it up once for all the students so that they could stay outside as long as possible before having to sit down.
 Was one of the grade nine students assigned the task of ensuring the door was securely closed so that the heat stayed in and the mice stayed out?

 Let’s go inside.
 This school building is above average for Alberta because there’s a window on the north side as well as those on the sunny south side.
 Glass was expensive back in the early 20th century.
 I forgot to ask if the students had desks because those benches look like they may have come out of an old church.
 Come on in, brush off some bird droppings and take your seat.
 The teacher looks like she’s getting ready for some random questions to make sure we are all awake.
 The teacher is very strict as is fresh out of normal school.